Construction and Trees

 Step Two: Post-Construction Maintenance

-Sometimes trees experience damage even when the greatest precautions are taken.
+Even the best precautions can’t prevent all damage.
 It is important to evaluate the condition of all remaining trees on your property once construction is complete.
 Consult with an arborist about necessary maintenance and monitoring needs.

 Step Three: Treatment of Trees Damaged by Construction

-If your trees are damaged due to construction, do not despair yet.
-Many times damaged trees can be saved, but it requires immediate action.
+Construction damage requires immediate action.
+Many times damaged trees can be saved.
 The trees may need watering, mulching, bracing, pruning, or even removal.
 An arborist will be able to assess the damage and provide the appropriate treatment, repair and follow up care.